Wax is applied to the leg

 Source: Elina Fairytale/pexels

-We all dream of long-lasting hair-free legs and a bikini area without stubbly hairs Razor burn, ideally without much effort.
-More and more women and men are therefore opting for a permanent solution: There are now numerous methods for permanent hair removal that make razors and epilators look old.
+We all dream of long-lasting hair-free legs and a bikini line without stubbly hairs or Razor burnIdeally, without much effort.
+More and more women and men are therefore opting for a permanent solution: There are now numerous methods for permanent hair removal that make razors and epilators look outdated.

-But: Not every variant is for all skin and skin types Hair types suitable - here the chances of success can vary greatly.
-In our article you will find out which hair removal is best for you and which treatment will keep your skin smooth for the longest time.
-We will also introduce you to the advantages and disadvantages of five different methods of permanent hair removal and tell you what you need to pay attention to when choosing.
+However: Not every variant is suitable for all skin types and Hair types Suitable – success rates can vary greatly.
+In our article, you'll learn which hair removal method is best for you and which treatment will keep your skin smooth the longest.
+We'll also present the advantages and disadvantages of five different permanent hair removal methods and tell you what to look for when choosing one.

-Permanent hair removal methods: Enjoy smooth skin thanks to laser
+Permanent hair removal methods: Enjoy smooth skin thanks to lasers

-With the help of the classic permanent hair removal method Laser treatment, also for men, your unwanted hairs are literally fought at the root: The laser beam sends a precisely dosed light pulse onto the skin, which is transmitted via the hair to the hair root (follicles).
-Melanin (the dye of your natural hair color) absorbs the light energy and converts it into heat, which in turn permanently destroys the surrounding hair-producing cells so that no hair grows back.
-The laser is guided centimeter by centimeter over the shaved skin.
+Using the classic among permanent hair removal methods, the Laser treatment, also for menYour unwanted hairs are literally fought at the root: The laser beam sends a precisely dosed light pulse onto the skin, which travels through the hair to the hair root (follicle) is reached.
+Melanin (The pigment in your natural hair color) absorbs the light energy and converts it into heat, which in turn permanently destroys the surrounding hair-producing cells, preventing hair regrowth.
+The laser is then moved centimeter by centimeter across the shaved skin.

-This treatment must be carried out professionally, because depending on your skin and hair type, the impulse strength and energy strength are individually adjusted in advance to your hair and skin type.
+This treatment must be performed professionally, because depending on your skin and hair type, the pulse strength and energy level are individually adjusted beforehand to your specific hair and skin type.

-The Speed Hair Removal with a wavelength of 808 nm, on the other hand, has a moderate melanin absorption, but penetrates very deeply into the hair follicles - ideal for darker skin types.
-By the way, the name says it all: If you want quick and effective permanent hair removal, you can't go wrong with this laser gold standard.
+The Speed Hair Removal With a wavelength of 808 nm, it has moderate melanin absorption but penetrates very deeply into the hair follicles – ideal for darker skin types.
+Incidentally, the name says it all: anyone wanting fast and effective permanent hair removal can't go wrong with this gold standard laser.

-We recommend this for particularly dark skin types Nd:YAG lasers with a wavelength of 1064 nm, which only absorbs melanin in small quantities.
-This laser reaches even the deepest hair follicles, meaning that even deep, firmly anchored hairs can be removed without any problem.
+For particularly dark skin types, we recommend the Nd:YAG laser With a wavelength of 1064 nm, which absorbs melanin only in small amounts, this laser reaches even the deepest hair follicles, allowing for the easy removal of even deeply embedded, firmly rooted hairs.
 Determine your skin type in this article.

 Permanent hair removal methods